Orthogonal dissection into few rectangles: Introduction

+To extend these results to orthogonal dissections with rotation, we define a new symmetrized form of the Dehn invariant that is an invariant for this more general class of dissections.
+Its rank can differ from the rank of the Dehn invariant for dissections without rotation by an arbitrarily large factor.
+In this case, we do not have an efficient algorithm for the minimum number of rectangles into which we can dissect a given polygon, but we can describe a formula for it in terms of the minimum rank in a family of matrices having the same symmetrization.
+Additionally, as we show, the rank of the symmetrized Dehn invariant approximates the minimum number of rectangles to within a factor of two, providing a polynomial time approximation algorithm with approximation ratio two.

-Our key insight is that, as order-two tensors, Dehn invariants have significant structure beyond merely being equal or unequal to each other or zero.
-In particular, like matrices, they have a rank, and this rank is geometrically meaningful.
-We prove that, for the orthogonal Dehn invariant, the rank equals the minimum number of rectangles that can be obtained from an orthogonal dissection.
-For the Dehn invariant of polyhedra, we do not have as precise a relation, but the rank of the Dehn invariant (if nonzero) provides a lower bound on the minimum number of edges in a polyhedron to which the given polyhedron can be dissected.
+For the Dehn invariant of polyhedra, we do not have as precise a relation, but the rank of the Dehn invariant (if nonzero) provides a lower bound on the minimum number of edges in a polyhedron to which the given polyhedron can be dissected, and also on the minimum number of tetrahedra into which it can be dissected.